 Experienced Attorneys Serving Victims of Cardiology Errors in Stamford, Danbury, Bridgeport, Shelton and across Connecticut

 Heart disease is the leading killer of Americans.
 When a healthcare provider makes an error in treating this serious disease, the consequences could be disastrous for the patient and his or her family.
 Many acts by a cardiologist – or a failure to act – could be considered malpractice depending on the circumstances.
-If you believe that you, or a loved one, has been harmed due to a mistake by a cardiologist, the compassionate medical malpractice attorneys at Berkowitz Hanna may be able to help.
+If you believe that you, or a loved one, has been harmed due to a mistake by a cardiologist in CT, the compassionate medical malpractice attorneys at Berkowitz Hanna may be able to help.

 What Constitutes Cardiology Malpractice?